wexi/amforth-shadow/doc/source/TG/Implementation.rst

 QUIT
 ....

-QUIT initializes both data and return stack pointers by reading them from the user area and enters the traditional ACCEPT -- INTERPRET loop that never ends.
+:command:`QUIT` initializes both data and return stack pointers by reading them from the user area and enters the traditional ACCEPT -- INTERPRET loop that never ends.
 It provides the topmost exception catcher as well.
 Depending on the exception thrown, it prints an error message